solresol/python-programming-101-cwe-materials/curriculum/02-materials/lesson.md

 * Discuss the history of Python and its use across different industries.
 * Compare Python with programming languages.
 * The benefits of a Python workflow
 * Python programming fundamentals.
 * Use Python code to solve real world data problems.

 > Instructor Note:
 >
 > ### Review Deliverables
 >
->  Use this to encourage dicusion, e.g. ask students to generate takeaways
+>  Use this to encourage discussion, e.g. ask students to generate takeaways

 **Discussion points**

 - What did we learn about python?
 - How does it compare to other programming languages?
 (C++, java, etc)

 **Takeaways**